 Our favorite part of our stay in Rennes was our Airbnb.
 We had the most amazing hosts; they were so fun and sweet, and the guy far right was into movies!
 That’s all we talked about, that and their trip to California, which was only a couple months before our visit.
 And politics, we also talked politics.
 And New York vs Chicago pizza.
 They also made dinner for us and introduced us to their neighbors, where we ate and drank and had a great time.
 We love France!
 We love Airbnb!
 And now we have new friends!

-Mont St Michel in its current form was built in the 8th century, although fortifications have been located on this “island” since ancient times.
+Mont Saint-Michel in its current form was built in the 8th century, although fortifications have been located on this “island” since ancient times.
 This island, which is actually only an island during high tide, was ideal for military operations: low tide prevented naval sieges while high tide drove off attackers on land.

-In addition to being a spectacular fortress with spectacular views in a spectacular location, Mont St Michel also features a spectacular abbey, one of the oldest and most famous in the world.
+In addition to being a spectacular fortress with spectacular views in a spectacular location, Mont Saint-Michel also features a spectacular abbey, one of the oldest and most famous in the world.
 The abbey currently is in operation and has been continuously since it was built, except for a brief period after the French Revolution.

 The abbey church, like so many in Europe, was tall and gorgeous and breathtaking.
 This church was built using Norman architecture (left and center) but when the back wing collapsed in 1421, it was rebuilt in the Gothic style (right).

-In addition to its power and beauty, Mont St Michel is also an incredible feat of engineering.
+In addition to its power and beauty, Mont Saint-Michel is also an incredible feat of engineering.
 Above are two examples: the left shows angled walls that let maximum light in, and the right shows staggered support columns that maximize strength while minimizing materials and visual obstruction for this part of the building.